ijuarez24/clinical-biomarkers-identification-project/README.md

 Two datasets were used:

-- Colorectal Cancer Clinical Data: Contains information from 62 patients who underwent tumor resection, including age, Dukes staging, tumor location, treatment details, and disease-free survival (DFS).
+- Colorectal Cancer Clinical Data: Contains information from 62 patients who underwent tumor resection, including age, Dukes staging, tumor location, treatment details, and disease-free survival (DFS) → ```colorecta-cancer-data.csv```.

-- Gene Expression Data: Includes gene expression levels for approximately 2000 genes in the same patients, preprocessed using a log₂ transformation.
+- Gene Expression Data: Includes gene expression levels for approximately 2000 genes in the same patients, preprocessed using a log₂ transformation → ```gene-expression-data.csv```.

 ### Data Preprocessing and Visualization

 The first step involved visualizing clinical data distributions through histograms, density plots, and boxplots.
-The code for this analysis is available in ```import-data.py```
+The code for this analysis is available in ```import-data.py```.
  Key insights include:

 - Most patients are in intermediate Dukes stages (B or C).